-Sterling College is pleased to announce that alumnus Dr. Jamie "JC" Chambers will be the speaker for the annual Black History Month Convocation.
-The convocation will take place on Friday, February 18 at 10 a.m. in Culbertson Auditorium on the SC campus and is open to the public.
+Sterling College is pleased to announce Jack DeBoer as the speaker for the Student Leadership Success Convocation on Friday, February 26, at 10 a.m. in Upper Wilson Hall on the SC campus.

 “The Leadership Success Program is an initiative led by the SGA (Student Government Association) that aims to provide leadership training for students,” said SGA President Matt Ehresman.
 “We are honored to have Mr. DeBoer as a speaker, and we are thankful for President Maurer’s help in bringing this successful businessman to speak on campus.”

 Edward Wade, an artist and church pastor, will be on the Sterling College campus Monday, February 21, and Tuesday, February 22.
 He will speak about the connection between his faith and art on Monday at 8 a.m., 9 a.m., and 1:10 p.m.
 His exhibition reception will be the same day, from 5:30 to 7 p.m.
 He will hold a painting workshop on Tuesday at 9:15 a.m. and a drawing workshop at 1:10 p.m.
 All events will take place at the Sterling College Art and Design Center and are free and open to the public.

 Ireland Sutton, age seven, learned that if she put her thumb over the end of the plastic drinking straw, she really could jab it through a potato in one thrust.
 It's possible, explained one of Sterling College's biology majors, because of the captured air pressure built up in the straw.
 The SC biology majors spent the afternoon of February 13 at the Kansas Kids' Museum in Hutchinson teaching kids all sorts of science like this-and all through the use of potatoes.